J-Montgomery/SimpleCRC/README.md

 on `PATH` at configuration time.
 Test cases will be added to validate each of the exhaustive test cases and can be run with `make check` or `ctest` as with all other tests.

+## Formal Proofs

+Efforts to formally prove that the library correctly implements supported CRCs are underway.
+The utility functions in crc_utility.c have been partially verified, but work remains to be done on validating the core functions.

 # Implementation Details